Can Childhood Trauma Lead to Addiction? [Guide]

 A healthy family environment is one in which a child can go to their family for love and support.
 Conversely, if a child doesn’t have anyone to turn to for that love and help, that is where the helplessness can start to settle in.

-The child either does not have an outlet to express their feelings, or if they do, the child is met with hostility from their parents or siblings, which will result in them bottling up those feelings.
-This habit will manifest later on in the child’s life, and that is where problems start occurring, which we will discuss later on.
+The child either does not have an outlet to express their feelings, or if they do, they are met with hostility from their parents or siblings, bottling up those feelings.
+This habit will manifest later in the child’s life, and that is where problems start occurring, which we will discuss later.

 What do Studies on Childhood Trauma and Addiction Reveal?